AdamMinton/looker-viz-package/README.md

     yarn start
     ```

-    Your compiled code can be found in this repo.
+    Your compiled code can be found in the specific folder for the visualization in the dist folder.

 4.  **Finalize and distribute your code**
-    You need to compile your react code, let's run:
+    You need to compile your code, let's run:

     ```
     yarn build:production